 These dates are listed in the monthly Visa Bulletin published by the US Department of State.
 Your priority date depends on whether you are being sponsored in a family-based or in an employment-based category.
-In the family-based categories, your priority date is the date that your relative files an I-130 visa petition with the USCIS.
+In the family-based categories, your PD is the date that your relative files an I-130 visa petition with the USCIS.
 In the employment-based categories, you are issued a priority date based on when your employer files a PERM application with the Department of Labor, or if no PERM application is required, by the date that an I-140 visa petition is filed on your behalf.

-Skype Consultations Available!
+Zoom Consultations Available!

 There is an annual limit to the number of visas that may be issued to immigrants seeking permanent resident status in the US.
 Note that immigrant visas are unlimited to those considered “immediate relatives” of US citizens including parents, spouses, and unmarried children under the age of 21.
 Immigrant visas for individuals in a preference category are however limited in numbers set by the Immigration and Nationality Act (INA).
 This is why your priority date is important.

 Priority Date Links